KGutie/KGutie/README.md

 - 👋 Hi, I’m @KGutie
-- 👀 I’m interested in ... getting started in coding.
+- 👀 I’m interested in ... learning the basics of HTML/CSS, Javascript and Python.
-- 🌱 I’m currently learning ...
-HTML + CSS.
-I'm hoping to start JavaScript in January 2022.
+- 🌱 I’m currently retaking a HTML/CSS course in Scrimba to pick up on new information and tips to make cleaner code and understand how things work better, and I'll then jump into JS and Python.
-- 💞️ I’m looking to collaborate on ...
-I'm not quite sure yet, but probably some fun retro games in makecode arcade.
+- I want to build a product site for Kayaking as my first big project.

 <!---
 KGutie/KGutie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.